capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/07-why-roadmap.md

 **Complements Saloon, doesn't replace it**
 Use Saloon for REST calls within your Adapter.
 Plenipotentiary wraps it in Gateway pattern for consistency across SDK, REST, SOAP, and future transport types.

-**Overhead justified for multi-integration apps**
+**Overhead justified for heterogeneous integrations** 1-2 similar APIs?
-1-2 integrations?
 Overkill.
-5+ integrations mixing SDKs and REST?
+3+ integrations mixing SDKs, REST, and SOAP?
 Plenipotentiary prevents chaos.
-It's about consistency at scale.
+It's about consistency across different integration types.

-**It's not just about vendor churn**
+**It's about consistency, not churn**
-It's about isolation, testability, and uniform interfaces.
-When you have Google Ads SDK, Stripe SDK, Mailchimp REST, and legacy SOAP—Gateway pattern brings order.
+The real problem: Google Ads SDK, Stripe SDK, Mailchimp REST, and legacy SOAP each look different in YOUR code.
+Gateway pattern makes them uniform.
+Vendor churn protection is a bonus, not the goal.

 **Built from battle scars, not theory**
 This emerged from years of pain—especially Google's AdWords → Ads API migration.
 It's opinionated because it's lived experience, not academic exercise.

 ## Who Should Actually Use This?

+**Key Insight:** It's about integration diversity, not team size.
+A solo developer managing 8 different vendor integrations (Google Ads SDK, Mailchimp REST, Stripe SDK, legacy SOAP) benefits more than a 10-person team with 2 similar REST APIs.

 ### ✅ Good Fit

+- Apps with 3-5+ heterogeneous integrations (mixing SDKs, REST, SOAP)
-- Laravel apps with 5+ external API integrations
+- Solo developers managing 5+ different vendor integrations
-- Teams mixing SDKs (Google, Stripe) with REST APIs
 - Projects expecting 3+ year lifespans
 - Agencies building consistent integration patterns
 - Developers who value explicit contracts over magic

 ### ✗ Probably Overkill

-- Single API integration (just use Saloon/SDK directly)
+- 1-2 integrations using similar APIs (just use Saloon/SDK directly)
 - MVPs and prototypes (premature architecture)
-- Solo developers on small projects
+- Small projects with homogeneous integrations (all REST or all SDK)
 - Teams allergic to structure and patterns
 - Anyone looking for "quick and easy" magic solutions